Motorslice: Chapter 0 and Chapter 1 Walkthrough – Arrival to City

 Dump Truck boss: beat it by reading it like a climb, not a duel

 The first real boss in the City chapter is the Dump Truck, and the fight clicks much faster once you stop treating it like standard melee.
-The machine is basically a moving obstacle course with weak spots.
+The machine is basically a moving obstacle course with weak points.
 Your first priority is positioning: run under the wheels when the opening appears and stay away from the front crusher.
-The crusher is the wrong thing to challenge.
-Community guidance is consistent on this point: parry timing matters on glowing traps, but the crusher itself is not the attack you should be trying to stuff with hero timing.
+Do not try to parry the crusher.
+Parry timing matters on glowing traps, but the crusher is a movement problem, not an attack you should challenge.

 Parry the glowing hazards and trap-like attacks when they are clearly telegraphed, but keep the rule from earlier chapters in mind: glow-based counters are for specific attacks, not everything that looks dangerous.
 If an attack is a giant crushing hitbox with bad geometry around it, movement is usually the answer.